-- Minath-Halm is the home of the forest elves, who have built a treetop civilization in the juniper and bamboo woods (the climate is not dissimilar to Florida or Southern China), and are known for their great creativity when it comes to new species of animal.
+- Minath-Halmer is the home of the forest elves, who have built a treetop civilization in the juniper and bamboo woods (the climate is not dissimilar to Florida or Southern China), and are known for their great creativity when it comes to new species of animal.

-- Téath-Halm is the human side of the north, with nine great rivers flowing through the lowlands.
+- Téath-Halmer is the human side of the north, with seven great rivers flowing through the lowlands.
 Currently the various domains of Téath-Halm are organized under a single monarch (also called the Guardian of the Realm), whose family bloodline is sacrosanct and for whom primogeniture is gender-neutral, and several Dukes, who have more or less independence (and international control) depending on the King or Queen in question.
 (The consort is always just that, Royal Consort; should their spouse die before them, they become the Dowager Consort.)

-- Thügar-Halm, also known as the Third Kingdom, was built into the walls of the Fissure, a great canyon as old and wide as the Grand one, by the dwarves.
+- Thügar-Halmer, also known as the Third Kingdom, was built into the walls of the Fissure, a great canyon as old and wide as the Grand one, by the dwarves.
 Dwarves here are primarily matriarchal, and Thügar-Halm has been ruled by elected Queens for centuries now.